Wandalen/wTesting/README.md

 ```node path/to/suite verbosity : 5 routine : myTest```

 ### Example

 ```
 function myTest( test )
 {
-  test.description = 'info about test feature';
+  /* describe what is going to happen */ test.description = 'info about test feature';

-  /* run some code and save result */ var got = 'abc'.indexOf( 'a' );
+  /* do it and save results */
+  var got = 'abc'.indexOf( 'a' );
   var expected = 0;

   /* compare result with expected */
   test.identical( got, expected );
 }

 /*
-Map that describes test suite, contains name of the suite, map of test routines and other options */ var testSuite =
+Map that describes test suite, contains
+- name of the suite,
+- map of test routines
+- and other options
+*/

+var testSuite =
 {
   name : 'name of my test suite',